 The Board of Examiners appoints a supervising lecturer for each internship.
-The internship qualifies as a component of the examination only if the lecturer has approved the internship report and formed a positive opinion concerning the information received by the Internship Office regarding the student's performance during the internship.
+The internship qualifies as a component of the examination only if the lecturer has approved the internship report and formed a positive opinion concerning the information received

 Per specialisation, students may undertake no more than one internship supervised by a staff member of the Faculty.